/7 min read

 printf("%o\n", 493); // Prints: 755

-In C and C++, any number starting with 0 is interpreted as octal.
-This means 010 equals 8, not 10.
-It's one of the most common gotchas for beginners, especially when zero-padding numbers.
+In C and C++, a number starting with 0 is interpreted as octal.
+That means 010 equals 8, not 10.
+This can surprise beginners and cause bugs when numbers are padded with leading zeroes.

 A Brief History of Octal

-Octal has a deeper history than most people realize:
+Octal has a longer history than many developers expect:

 Octal vs Hexadecimal